CalyxOS/calyxos.org/pages/_posts/2021-04-08-big-april-update.md

 April is amongst us, and with it comes a security update, but wait, there's more.

-This updates contains lots of new features and bugfixes that we've been hard at work over the last few months.
+This update contains a lot of new features and bug fixes that we've been hard at work over the last few months.
 There's even more coming in the upcoming builds, stay tuned!

 Changelog:
 * April Security update (2021-04-05)